 Currently, only a fraction of the community’s 200 residents have convenient access to a latrine toilet.
 There is an intense demand for latrine construction.

 This project is to dig pit latrines for 10 residential compounds.
-Each pit will be cement-lined (for longevity) and covered with a cement lid laced with iron reinforcing bar.
+Each pit will be cement-lined (for longevity) and covered with a cement lid laced with an iron reinforcing bar.

-The latrines will be a square-shaped hole with 1.5 meter sides.
+The latrines will be a square-shaped hole with 1.5-meter sides.
 They will be 2.5 meters to 3.0 meters in depth.
 The sunken walls will be lined with cement bricks.

-The latrines will be covered with cement lids that are reinforced with a skeleton of iron reinforcing bar.
+The latrines will be covered with cement lids that are reinforced with a skeleton of an iron reinforcing bar.
 This construction ensures that the lid will sustain a person’s weight without bowing and cracking.